aws-samples/aws-best-practices-for-xroad-security-servers/security.md

 For workforce identities, use Single Sign-On (SSO), or federation with IAM, to access AWS accounts by assuming roles.
 For users that require command-line access, ensure that they use AWS CLI v2 with SSO login.
-Security servers should be using IAM roles to access AWS services.
+Security Servers should be using IAM roles to access AWS services.

-Use federated login for security server users, when possible.
+Use federated login for Security Server users, when possible.

 **Recommended tools:**
 * [AWS IAM](https://aws.amazon.com/iam/)